MultiSafepay/docs/content/payments/methods/banks/sofort-banking/product-rules.md

 {{< /details >}}

-- The minimum amount for SOFORT transactions is 0,10 EUR.
+- The minimum amount for Sofort transactions is 0,10 EUR.

 - Transactions must be processed in the supported countries or a 1024 error is returned on completion of payment.